henryhe1/space-vitae/content/posts/should-residents-be-expected-to-work-without-ppe.md

 ### Conclusions

 The shortage of PPE is very real and has serious implications.
 Solutions have been proposed from placing more federal bulk purchases to ‘retooling’ companies, to reusing masks.
 There are numerous initiatives dedicated to [collecting PPE donations](https://getusppe.org/#) from the community for frontline workers, and innovative efforts such as [3D printing face shields](https://www.3dppegtha.ca/).
-But exploiting residents to put their lives at risk without proper PPE is not one of them.
+But exploiting and threatening residents to put their lives at risk without proper PPE is not one of them.
 I hope the residents in the United States are able to come together and advocate for their rights.
 I hope the institutions in Canada will not resort to such measures.
 I hope.

 Thank you for the friends and mentors who have helped proofread, critique, and contribute to this post.
 It has been a journey and I appreciate your support :blush:.
 I think we all learned something valuable about the medical system, the law, and ourselves.
 If you read this far and have a differing opinion from mine, please engage in this important discussion in the comments.